How to request your personal data under GDPR in the UK?

 What is a Subject Access Request?

 Under UK data protection law, organisations must tell you what information they hold about you, how they’re using it, and who they’re sharing it with.
+This right is enshrined in Article 15 of UK GDPR.

 What Can You Request?